hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 > Let’s briefly walk through the current design
 > Since strainghtforward Kimchi proof verification on EVM is too expensive,
 > we basically have to to wrap Kimchi proof verification algorithm in another
+> proof (using <span style='font-family:Menlo, Courier, monospace'>=nil;</span>’s
-> proof (using =nil;’s Placeholder proof system), and create a ‘proof of a
+> Placeholder proof system), and create a ‘proof of a successful verification’ - this
-> successful verification’ - this can then be cheaply verified within the EVM.
+> can then be cheaply verified within the EVM.
 >
 > So the current step by step process is as follows:
 > 1. Mina's native state proof gets retrieved